Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Bourne’s Glacial Till & Rocky Upland Soils

-Site assessment in Bourne’s glacial till and rocky upland soils begins with mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrients, organic matter, and compaction.
-Lime (preferably dolomitic) is often needed to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey helps identify local soil types, drainage classes, and seasonal water tables.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are essential.
-Drainage engineering should ensure a minimum 1–2% slope away from structures, with subsurface drains for poorly drained sites, and integration with municipal systems where possible.
+Site assessment in Bourne begins with mandatory soil testing, often conducted through the UMass Soil & Plant Nutrient Testing Lab, to determine pH, nutrient levels, organic matter, texture, compaction, and contamination.
+Bourne’s soils are typically acidic (pH 5.5–6.5), requiring lime amendments to reach the target pH of 6.0–7.0.
+The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, and marine clay, each with unique drainage characteristics and seasonal water table considerations.
+Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) coordination (72 hours recommended, 48 hours minimum) are essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly drained sites.

 Bourne Conservation Commission Requirements for Grading Near Protected Areas